Start a bitcoin mining business by following these 9 steps:

-Choosing the right name is very important.
-If you don’t have a name in mind already, read our detailed guide on how to name a business or get some help brainstorming a name with our Bitcoin Mining Business Name Generator.
+Choosing the right name is important and challenging.
+If you don’t already have a name in mind, visit our How to Name a Business guide or get help brainstorming a name with our Bitcoin Mining Business Name Generator

 STEP 2: Form a legal entity

-Establishing a legal business entity such as an LLC prevents you from being personally liable if your bitcoin mining business is sued.
-There are many business structures to choose from including: Corporations, LLC's, and DBA's.
+Establishing a legal business entity such as an LLC or corporation protects you from being held personally liable if your bitcoin mining business is sued.

 Form Your LLC

 Read our Guide to Form Your Own LLC

 Recommended: You will need to elect a registered agent for your LLC.
 LLC formation packages usually include a free year of registered agent services.
 You can choose to hire a registered agent or act as your own.

 STEP 3: Register for taxes